MaggieCoder/Neuroepithelial-Organoid-Analysis-Pipeline/datasets.md

 ### Data folder location

-The data files can be found in the following directory:[GitHub Repository](https://github.com/MaggieCoder/Neuroepithelial-Organoid-Analysis-Pipeline)
+The data files can be found in the following directory:https://github.com/MaggieCoder/Neuroepithelial-Organoid-Analysis-Pipeline/tree/main/image

 ### Why this dataset is a good example